Samsung/Universum/doc/configuring.rst

         print(configs.dump())

 The combination of ``#!/usr/bin/env {python}`` and ``if __name__ == '__main__':`` allows launching
-the `configs.py` script from shell.
+the `Universum` configuration files as a script from shell.

-For ``from universum.configuration_support import`` to work correctly, `configs.py` should be copied to `Universum` root directory and launched there.
+If `Universum` is not installed locally, for ``from universum.configuration_support import`` to work correctly the configuration file should be copied to local `Universum` root directory and launched there.

 When launched from shell instead of being used by `Universum` system, :ref:`get_project_root` function returns current directory instead of actual project root.